Free Independence and Unitary Design from Random Matrix Product Unitaries: From free probability to Weingarten Calculus and Back

 where the inequality comes from the successive application of triangle inequalities.
 Therefore, the leading order to Eq.~\eqref{eq:derivation1} is given by a summation restricted to a subset of permutations $\pi, \sigma$ that saturate the inequality in Eq.~\eqref{eq:2chain}, i.e., that are ordered along the geodesic between $e$ and $\gamma$:

 For brevity, we denote the condition Eq.~\eqref{eq:geodesic} as $\pi \leq \sigma \leq \gamma$.
-Notably, the permutations satisfying $\sigma \leq \gamma$ are isomorphic to the set of {non-crossing partitions} of $k$ elements~\cite{nica2006lectures}, as discussed above in Sec.~\ref{sec:free}.
-When viewed as partitions, $\sigma^{-1} \gamma = \sigma^*$ is the Krewas complement of $\sigma$, see the discussion above Eq.~\eqref{eq_free_def}.
-The condition $\pi \leq \sigma \leq \gamma$ is then a hierarchy of containment properties between the partitions, and is called a $2$-chain on the non-crossing partition lattice.
-Building on these combinatorial insights, we arrive at the leading-order expression for the Haar-averaged OTOC~\cite{SilviaDesigns}
+As discussed above in Sec.~\ref{sec:free}, the permutations satisfying $\sigma \leq \gamma$ correspond to the {non-crossing partitions} $NC(k)$~\cite{nica2006lectures, Collins2015random}.
+When viewed as partitions, $\sigma^{-1} \gamma = \sigma^*$ is the Kreweras complement of $\sigma$, and the condition $\pi \leq \sigma \leq \gamma$ is a hierarchy of containment properties (i.e., partial orderings) between the partitions, called a $2$-chain on the non-crossing partition lattice.
+Building on these combinatorial insights, one arrives at the leading-order expression for the Haar-averaged OTOC

-which corresponds precisely with the condition of free independence, Eq.~\eqref{eq_free_def}.
-Just as with the the diagonal approximation, Eq.~\eqref{eq:diag}, we can define the restricted twirl channel according to the free probability approximation,
+which corresponds precisely with the condition of free independence between $A_U$ and $B$, Eq.~\eqref{eq_free_def}.
+Just as with the diagonal approximation, Eq.~\eqref{eq:diag}, we can define the restricted twirl channel according to the free probability approximation,

-Remarkably, solely from considerations of the Weingarten calculus we have arrived at the structure of free probability, which itself is, a priori, independent of the concept of Haar random unitaries.
+Remarkably, solely from considerations of the Weingarten calculus, one arrives at the free independence of unitarily rotated operators, which itself is, a priori, independent of the concept of Haar-random unitaries~\cite{Voiculescu1991}.
 While Eq.~\eqref{eq:loOTOC} becomes exact in the limit $D \to \infty$, it is natural to ask: what is the quantitative error for large but finite $D$?

 There are two sources of subleading corrections to the Haar-averaged expression.
 The first arises from higher-order terms in the power series expansion of the Weingarten function.
-Namely~\cite{Collins2022-hr},
+Namely~\cite{collins2017weinga,Collins2022-hr},